 From Broadway entertainment and historic lures to scenic recreation and inviting shops, Fort Atkinson offers the perfect mix of big city amenities and small-town charm.

-Experience a top Wisconsin attraction and a taste of Broadway at The Fireside Dinner Theatre, where you’ll also get a mouth-watering meal and the opportunity to shop one-of-a-kind gift shops.
-If live music is your forte, plan to attend our summer concerts in the park, the Rhythm on the River block party, or dine at North Shore Chophouse, Café Carpe, Mr. Brew’s Taphouse, Island Bar and Grill, Sunset Bar and Grill, and Brock’s River Walk Tavern & Grill, or Riverstone Premier Event Center which all feature regional and national talent.
+Experience a top Wisconsin attraction and a taste of Broadway at The Fireside Dinner Theatre, where you’ll also find a mouthwatering meal and the opportunity to shop one-of-a-kind gift shops.
+Stay tuned to our website for updates on local concerts and live music at venues such as Café Carpe, Mr. Brew’s Taphouse, Fort 88 Smokehouse, Island Bar and Grill, Brock’s River Walk Tavern & Grill, or Riverstone Premier Event Center.

-Fort Atkinson showcases a rich heritage through carefully-preserved landmarks and traditions.
-A must-see is the Hoard Historical Museum & National Dairy Shrine, where visitors can meet a young soldier named Abraham Lincoln and learn about his role in the 1832 Black Hawk War, or discover who was responsible for making Wisconsin known as “The Dairy State.”
-On Memorial Day weekend, experience what life was like in the 1800’s at the annual Fort Koshkonong Rendezvous, at Rock River Park.
-This fur trading re-enactment is complete with authentic costumes, tools, food and games.
-Go even further back in time with a walk through Indian Mounds Park, or get a bird’s-eye view of the city from the top of the historic water tower.
+Fort Atkinson showcases a rich heritage through carefully preserved landmarks and traditions.
+A must-see is the Hoard Historical Museum and National Dairy Shrine, where visitors can get to know a young soldier named Abraham Lincoln and learn about his role in the 1832 Blackhawk War, or discover the history of the dairy industry in Wisconsin.
+Go even further back in time with a walk through Indian Mounds Park, a visit to the Panther Intaglio historical marker, or get a bird’s eye view of the city from the top of the historic water tower.

 As a big little city, Fort Atkinson caters to families in every stage.
-The great outdoors beckon on lakes, rivers, trails and parks.
-Music, entertainment and shopping are convenient and affordable.
-Bring your family and explore.
-Bring your family and explore.
-Bond with your kids over campfires and sing-alongs at Jellystone Park, recall the simple pleasure of a hot dog and ice cold soda at a Generals baseball game, take the slippery slide at the Family Aquatic Center, pick your perfect pumpkin at Busy Barns Adventure Farm, cycle the Glacial River Bike Trail in autumn, and snow-shoe, ice skate or cross-country ski at Haumerson’s Pond in winter.
-Visit our website for detailed information on things to do and places to see, or feel free to give us a call and we’ll help arrange a fun-filled itinerary.
+The great outdoors beckons on lakes, rivers, trails, and parks.
+Music, entertainment, and shopping are convenient and affordable.
+Jellystone Park is the place for campfires, s’mores, and making memories.
+Bring your family to experience the simple pleasure of a hot dog and ice cold soda at a Generals baseball game, the slippery waterslide at the Family Aquatic Center, a hunt for the perfect pumpkin at Busy Barns Adventure Farm, a bike ride on the Glacial River Bike Trail in autumn, or a day to snow shoe, ice skate, or cross-country ski at Haumerson’s Pond during the winter.
+Visit our website for detailed information on things to do and places to see, or feel free to give us a call and we would be happy to help arrange a fun-filled itinerary.

 Small towns aren’t always small places.
 A full calendar of events, diverse lodging options, clean and safe parks, and close collaboration between business, health care, education and city services has resulted in a community who love where we live.
-Fort Atkinson is small-town living at its best, but don’t take our word for it.
-See for yourself.
-Whether you’re planning a weekend visit or considering relocation, we invite you to experience some of what makes Fort Atkinson such a treasure.
-Welcome.
-We hope you’ll stay for a while, or maybe longer.
+Fort Atkinson is small town living at its best, but don’t take our word for it.
+See it for yourself.
+Whether you’re planning a weekend visit or considering relocation, we invite you to experience what makes Fort Atkinson such a treasure.
+We hope you’ll stay for awhile, or maybe longer.